Access to Mental Health Care

 We also know that the pandemic took a lot from all of us.
 Even though the economy is recovering, prices are still high for everyday products, and we all feel more squeezed.
 As our district keeps growing, we need to continue to support our local businesses, fight for fair wages and affordable housing.
 This is how we make sure nobody is left behind.

 Colorado Education Opportunities for the 21st Century

-I am a mother, I am a mentor in our schools and an advocate for our youth who struggle in school.
-I believe in our neighborhood schools and in the teachers who are the front line to identifying and supporting the special learning needs in all of our children.
+I am a mother, I am a mentor in our schools, and I am an advocate for our youth who struggle in school.
+I believe in our neighborhood schools and in the teachers who are the front line to identify and support the special learning needs in all of our children.